-Salmon Cycle [Grades K-5]

-Discover the connection between salmon, people, and the water we share.
+Salmon Cycle [Grades K-5] Discover the connection between salmon, people, and the water we share.
 The salmon life cycle and what this keystone species requires from its ecosystem is discussed.
 Students will explore water quality issues and understand why healthy salmon habitat is good for Northwest ecosystems and people too!

-Water Cycles Round

-[Grades 4-5] Review the st

-Review the steps of the water cycle and pretend to be a water droplet.
+Water Cycles Round [Grades 4-5] Review the steps of the water cycle and pretend to be a water droplet.
 Travel to all the places water goes within the water cycle, including lakes, rivers, streams, mountains, the ocean, plants, animals, and you!
 Understand simple ways to conserve water at home.

-"Toadally" Amphibians [Grades K-4]

-Students study these fascinating creatures who are dependent upon healthy water sources.
+"Toadally" Amphibians [Grades K-4] Students study these fascinating creatures who are dependent upon healthy water sources.
 Discuss the human influences that affect amphibian populations.

-All programs can be done in-person.

-Starred programs can be done as a video call:

-https://naturevision.org/cascade-water-alliance/#remotelearningprograms

-WATER EDUCATION

-Watershed Ecosystems

-[Grades 2-5]

-We all live in a watershed, and it is up to us to keep the water that flows through it clean and plentiful.
+All programs can now be taught in small groups in person, remotely via video call, or in hybrid format with a shortened lesson and supplemental materials: https://naturevision.org/cascade-water-alliance/#remotelearningprograms Watershed Ecosystems [Grades 2-5] We all live in a watershed, and it is up to us to keep the water that flows through it clean and plentiful.
 We introduce students to their local watershed and to the plants and animals that share this important ecosystem with us.
 Students will also learn how a healthy environment cleans water naturally and gain insight on the impact of humans on this system.
 Positive human actions on the combined natural and human built environments are discussed.

-Microplastics

-[Grades 3-5]

-Plastics are a part of our everyday life that provide benefits and challenges to people.
+Microplastics [Grades 3-5] Plastics are a part of our everyday life that provide benefits and challenges to people.
 One of the biggest challenges is what happens to plastic when we no longer use it.
 This program explores how we use plastics, how they impact our water and environment, and what we can to prevent plastic pollution from entering our oceans.
 Water and Energy: What's the Connection?
-[Grades 3-5]

-Did you know that when we use water, we also use energy?
+[Grades 3-5] Did you know that when we use water, we also use energy?
 This program explores the connection between water and energy and what we can do to conserve both.

-WATER EDUCATION

 Waterwise Gardening

 [Grades 3-5]

 Explore how water can be used efficiently in gardens and yards through hands-on activities and an interactive high-energy game.
 Students will discover how their actions at home and school can have a positive impact on the health of their watershed and water conservation.

 Watch the Flow Above and Below [Grades 4-5]

 People need to use water wisely as it cycles through our human-built environment.
 Students will learn the basic infrastructure of how water flows from nature, through our cities and towns, and back again, and the impact of human behavior on water systems.